Meet the 2023 ERSA Board of Directors

 Kirsty Hunn

-Vice Chair of the ERSA Board
+Vice Chair ERSA Board

 Richard Clifton